madfp/memory-manager/README.md

 When you open the project, you have the "requirements.txt" file, that shows all the libraries used to create the project.

-To run it, is recommendable to create a virtual environment and installing the dependencies from the "requirements.txt" file, using:
+To run it, is recommendable to create a virtual environment and installing the dependencies from the "requirements.txt" file.

+***
+Create the virtual environment:
 ```
-Create the virtual environment: virtualenv env
+virtualenv env
 ```
+Start the virtual environment:
 ```
-Start the virtual environment: ./env/Scripts/activate
+./env/Scripts/activate
 ```
+Install the dependencies:
 ```
-Install the dependencies: pip install -r requirements.txt
+pip install -r requirements.txt
 ```

 ## License